-The mark schemes will provide the total number of marks available for each question and the criteria by which teachers should award the marks to pupils' responses.
+The mark schemes will provide the total number of marks available for each question and the criteria by which markers should award the marks.
 Where multiple correct answers are possible, examples of different types of correct answer will be given in the mark schemes.
-Where applicable, additional guidance will indicate minimally acceptable and unacceptable responses.
+Where applicable, additional guidance will indicate minimally acceptable responses and unacceptable responses.

-The mark schemes will be developed during the test development process and will combine the expectations of experts with examples of pupils' responses obtained during trialling.
+For all questions, the mark schemes will be developed during the test development process and will combine the expectations of experts with examples of pupils' responses obtained during trialling.

-For multi-mark questions, if the correct answer is not reached and, therefore, full marks cannot be awarded, the mark scheme will indicate how partial credit can be awarded.
+For multi-mark questions, if the correct answer is not reached and, therefore, full marks cannot be awarded, the mark scheme will provide details of how partial credit can be awarded.